LavanyaC22/ML-Climate-Project-Fall2022/journal.md

+11/11
+- met with Daphne to discuss issue with temporal and spatial scale of data
+- next steps: narrow down production zone in each country in order to select climate data and aggregate climate data over region
+- once all data is processed, build regression based and/or tree based model

 11/08
 - further pre processing of agricultural yield data
 - next steps: aligning temporal and spatial scale of climate data from AgERA5 to agricultural yield data